carljohnsen/duplicati-blogpost/WIP-restore/restore_opt.md

 Once that subnetwork has shut down, the block cache shuts down, which is the final process to shut down.

 This new flow alleviates the problems of the legacy flow, while retaining most of its benefits:

-- While the steps are no longer performed in a clear separated sequence, each step is still separated into a process, allowing for a clear separation of concerns.
+- While the steps are no longer performed in a clearly separated sequence, each step is still separated into a process allowing for a clear separation of concerns.
 - The steps are parallelized, allowing for overlapping execution and full utilization of system resources.
-- The block writes are sequential to a file, leading to a more disk-friendly access pattern.
+- The block writes are sequential to a file, leading to a more disk-friendly access pattern per file written.
 - The cache system ensures that each block and volume is only downloaded, decrypted, and decompressed once(assuming that cache entries aren't evicted too early due to memory limitations).
 - The verification is now performed integrated into the restore flow.

 It has the following drawbacks:

 - The flow is more complex, as it is now a network of processes that communicate through channels.
+This can, in the worst case, lead to deadlocks.
-- The cache system needs to be managed, which can be a complex task.
+- The cache system needs to be managed, which can be a complex task, and that entails increased resource consumption.
 - The flow is less stable, as it is a new implementation that hasn't been tested as thoroughly as the legacy flow.

 ## Tunable parameters
-TODO volume manager doesn't use the caching parameters

 This new flow introduces several tunable parameters to control parallelism, the size of the caches, and toggling the legacy flow:

 ### Cache

 - `--restore-cache-max=4gb`: The size (in bytes) of the block cache.
 The default is 4 GiB.
 If the cache is full, the cache will be compacted according to the strategy of [MemoryCache](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.caching.memory.memorycache).
 - `--restory-cache-evict=50`: The percentage of the block cache that will be evicted when the cache is full.
 The default is 50%.

 ### Parallelism

 - `--restore-file-processors=n_cores/2`: The number of file processors to run in parallel.
 The default is half the number of cores available on the machine.
 - `--restore-volume-decompressors=n_cores/2`: The number of volume decompressors to run in parallel.
 The default is half the number of cores available on the machine.
 - `--restore-volume-decryptors=n_cores/2`: The number of volume decryptors to run in parallel.
 The default is half the number of cores available on the machine.
 - `--restore-volume-downloaders=n_cores/2`: The number of volume downloaders to run in parallel.
 The default is half the number of cores available on the machine.

 ### General

 - `--restore-legacy=false`: Toggles whether to use the legacy restore flow.
 The default is false, enabling the new restore flow.
 - `--restore-preallocate-size=false`: Toggles whether to preallocate the target files.
 The default is false, not preallocating the target files.
 This can benefit the restore speed on some systems, as it hints the size to the filesystem, potentially allowing for more efficient file allocation (e.g. less fragmentation).
 - `--internal-profiling=false`: Toggles whether keep internal timers of each part of the restore flow.
 The default is false, not keeping internal timers.
 This is useful for tuning the parallelism parameters as the bottleneck processes can be identified.